-When the recorder is mounted in a sloping panel, the intensity of the annotator dots might be reduced as the rear of the case is lower than the front.
-See Section 6 for dot intensity adjustment.
+When the recorder is mounted in a sloping panel, the intensity of the printed dots may be reduced.
+As the rear of the case is lower than the front.
+See section 6 for dot intensity adjustment details.

-Figure 3.2.5 Pen replacement
+Figure 3.2.5 Printhead (colour cartridge) replacement